mverrilli/yelp-reviews-ticker/readme.txt

 == Upgrade notice ==

-* This is a major code upgrade, PLEASE CHECK YOUR SETTINGS AFTER YOU UPGRADE, due to YELP's recent changes I had to rewrite most of the code and change API from v2 to v1.
+* This is a major code upgrade, PLEASE CHECK YOUR SETTINGS AFTER YOU UPGRADE, due to Yelp's recent changes I had to change API from v1 back to v2.